mofo7777/H264Dxva2Decoder/README.md

 * just use needed atoms
 * sample time not used for display : use 1000 / frame rate - 4 (custom frame rate approximation)
 * just use the first video track found
-* Partial Sync Sample Atom are not handle
+* partial sync sample atom are not handle
-* Multiple stds Atom are not handle
+* multiple stds atom are not handle

 ### NALU
 * NaluLenghtSize == 1 not handle (never encountered such mp4 file)